anywhichway/about-time/README.md

 The classes in about-time were originally part of [JOQULAR](http://www.github.com/anywhichway/joqular) v1 in order to support temporal database logic.
 Because they are generically useful and in order to simplify the code base of JOQULAR in preparation for release of JOQULAR v2, they were extracted into their own library and re-written.

-The design philosophy involves making objects more declarative than is typical with Javascript because we find this leads to more concise and less bug prone code.
+The design philosophy involves making objects more declarative than is typical with JavaScript because we find this leads to more concise and less bug prone code.
 It also happens to be useful when indexing objects for JOQULAR or other JSON data stores.
 This is accomplished through the use of Object.defineProperty on class prototypes to create virtual properties with get and set functions, e.g.

 ```Object.defineProperty(Time.prototype,"fullYear",{enumerable:true,configurable:true,set:function(value) { this.setFullYear(value); },get:function() {return this.getFullYear();}).```